WobblyRonnoc/PythonPunchCard/README.md

 >
 > Clocked out at: 2023-07-14 4:45:28

+## Alternative Use:
+included `.bat` files will run `clock.py` `in` / `out`.

+> Note: at the moment they echo the timestamp in a terminal window then pause.

 <br>
 <hr>

 ## Known Issues:
 * Clocking out only updates the most recent clock in row
+* lack of error handling
+* package imports are not mentioned yet